 New Zealand consists of several islands the two main ones called, the North Island and the South Island.
-It is found in the Pacific Ocean to the south east of Australia.
+It is found in the Pacific Ocean to the southeast of Australia.
 It was once a colony of England but still remains a member of the Commonwealth.
-It is small country with a population of only four million people.
+It is small country with a population of about four and a half million people.
 It is famous for being a very clean country with a lot of natural beauty.
 There is a saying in New Zealand, 'Keep New Zealand green' which illustrates people's awareness of preserving the environment.

 Many people travel from all over the world to experience New Zealand's beautiful beaches, rivers, lakes, mountains, forests, parks and natural reserves.

 While Auckland is the largest city in New Zealand, Wellington is the country's capital.

 There are many words taken from Maori, the indigenous people of New Zealand, that we use in every day speech.

 Kia Ora - this is the Maori word for hello at any time of the day and is a common way to greet and say "thank you" amongst all New Zealanders.

 Jandals - the rubber, slip-on sandal with two straps joining between the big and second toe.
 In Australia they are called thongs, in England they're flip flops.
 Almost everybody wears jandals in New Zealand during summer.

 Mate - is a New Zealand word used for 'friend'.
 It is usually used to refer to male friends and not female friends.

 Chilly Bin - a portable cooler used for keeping drinks cold.